aleclehmphul/predicting-rainfall/README.md

 Before I describe my approach and implementation of map-reduce within my model, I first need to describe logistic regression.

-> Logistic Regression
+*Logistic Regression*
-Logistic regression\[5\] is a machine learning algorithm that is perfect for classifying a binary outcome.
+Logistic regression is a machine learning algorithm that is perfect for classifying a binary outcome.
 This is due to the sigmoid function, which is the key behind the logistic regression algorithm.
 Essentially, the sigmoid function takes a linear model and maps it between the values